A frozen hot chocolate ice-cream pie with an oreo crust, mini marshmallows, and swirls of marshmallows mixed throughout.

 - Optional garnish: Reddi Whip Spray

-- In a food processor, process the Oreos to crumbs and pour those crumbs into a medium sized bowl.
+In a food processor, process the Oreos until they are crumbs and pour those crumbs into a medium sized bowl.

-- Melt the butter or margarine and mix with Oreo crumbs and sugar.
+Melt the butter and mix with Oreo crumbs and sugar.
 Stir until a sticky dough is formed and then press the Oreo dough into the bottom of a springform pan.
 Press the crumbs throughout the bottom of the pan and a little up the sides.